 In the “installation interval” in the serviceability response, “Business” hours or days reflect Seller’s perspective.

-The seller may be able to select a specific ENNI for an Access E-Line request, based on pre-negotiated criteria where buyer may not specify ENNI in the request.

 Seller may have alternatives in parameters beyond what Buyer has requested in the Input (e.g., CoS, Diversity/Protection).

 Site Interface

 Site interface may or may not use the previously validated Address id from the Address Validation API call, or may also take the Address input directly.